| "My lord?" The voice

 Sadly, she could not keep him in her mouth and reply.

-had not the courage to say to him, I love you, Legolas, I love
+courage to say to him, I love you, Legolas, I love you so much.

-"We will need to talk, meleth nín," said Legolas.
+"We will need to talk, meleth nín," he said.

 "I want to stay here with you."